 It’s all about repetition and treats…and positive reinforcement!
 We don’t use our treats when showing in performance, but we do use them for practice!– Shaynapug (Pug Village)

-To start, we recommend going through at least the basic 5 commands: down, sit, come, drop it and heel.
-Though we generally recommend teaching dogs how to “be quiet” and “speak,” this may not be necessary for the silent Pugs.
+To start, we suggest going through at least the basic 5 commands: down, sit, come, drop it and heel.
+We typically recommend teaching dogs how to “be quiet” and “speak,” though this may not be necessary for the silent Pugs.

 If you want to learn the specifics of teaching these basic commands step-by-step, we suggest you check out this training guide by Figo Pet Insurance.
 The earlier you start with your Pug, the easier the process will be – so don’t procrastinate!